Funmioja/LITA-Capstone-Projects/README.md

 - find the highest-selling product by total sales value..
 - calculate total revenue per product.
 - calculate monthly sales totals for the current year.
+- find the top 5 customers by total purchase amount.

 ## Calculate to Retrive the total sales for easch product category
 - we can use this SQL query